thycotic/dsv-docs/product/dynamic-secrets/aws.md

     print(e.response["Error"]["Code"])
 ```

-The result should look like
+The result should look something like this (depending on how many CodeDeploy apps exist)

 ```BASH
 ----list code deploy apps----